How to make a complaint

 • How long it will take to resolve

-2. Contact the independent redress scheme
+2. Contact the Independent Redress Scheme

 It is a legal requirement for property agents to belong to a Government-approved independent redress scheme.
+There are two redress schemes to be aware of: The Property Ombudsman (TPO) and Property Redress.

 Redress schemes have the authority to ensure that the agent takes action to remedy any problem arising from a complaint.
 If the redress scheme supports your complaint, they can also impose that the agent grant you compensation.